miki151/keeperrl_wiki/Gameplay/Roguelike/How_to_win_as_an_Adventurer.md

     healing, poison
 -   Important scrolls: teleport, armour enchantment, weapon enchantment, flies, deception, fire sphere
--   Decent mushrooms: Damage, Defence
+-   Decent mushrooms: Damage, Defence, Regeneration
--   Weapons: silver sword artifact, or high stat artifact, use light weapons at low level, bows
+-   Weapons: Sword & shield, or Axe with bow.
--   Armour: telepathy helm (best), speed boots, dex gloves, high stat armour, low weight armour for speed bonus.
+-   Armour: telepathy helm (best), speed boots, otherwise the best stats you can find
--   Jewelry: 1 fire ring, 1 poison ring, healing or defense amulet
+-   Jewelry: resistance rings (poison, magic, cold/fire), regeneration or defense (possibly night or elf vision?) amulet

 Line of sight
 -------------

--   Potion throwing enemies and archers: Shoot them or avoid direct lines of sight or hit them with slow, sleep, blindness or poison
+-   Potion throwing enemies and archers: Shoot them, avoid direct lines of sight or hit them with slow, sleep, blindness or poison
+-   Night and elf vision can let you see and engage enemies before they can see you
+-   If you know where someone is, but can't see them, try shooting or throwing through that position

 Collecting Magic
 ----------------

--   Potions, scrolls and mushrooms are the only way adventurers can use magic.
+-   Potions, scrolls and mushrooms are an important way adventurers can use magic, especially if they're melee-focused or their spells are on cooldown.
 Get as many usable ones as possible.
 -   They are light to carry.
 -   Armour enchantment - Choose a good piece of armour and remove the rest to target the enchantment at the remaining worn armour.
 -   Try to keep a teleport spell for emergencies.
--   Try to get an invisibility potion to take out the keeper(s) at the end.
+-   Try to get an invisibility potion to bypass tough points, whether getting in to assassinate a Leader or escaping when things don't go so well.
--   If you want to loot potions and scrolls from monsters then you must kill them quickly, before the monster users those items itself.
+-   If you want to loot potions and scrolls from monsters then you must kill them quickly, before the monster uses those items itself.

 Making war using magic
 ----------------------

--   The magic available is different on each map.
+-   The magic items available are different on each map.
 This forces you to improvise.
--   Going invisble is your single best move.
-Try to keep one in reserve.
+-   Going invisble is your single best move, but folks can figure out where the jerk who attacked them was.
+Go invisible to avoid fights.
-    Speed is also great.
+    Speed is also great, since it lets you move and then attack (but not attack twice, or attack-then-move).
 -   Blinding enemies with potions seems to be like going invisible but the potion has to hit your target.
--   If you can't afford to go invisible, fast or blind them...Put them to sleep, slow them down or poison them (these
+-   If you can't afford to go invisible, fast or blind them...Put them to sleep, slow them down or poison them (these are weaker potions, but don't mock them).

-are weaker potions).
+    -   If the enemy cannot heal the damage or cure the poison, it's a guaranteed kill.
+Poison the impossible target and lead it on a merry chase.

 -   Scrolls: teleport (You need this whenever you are about to die).
     Other scrolls may come in handy.
 -   Enchant up your best weapon and armours.
-When the traps have now been dealt with, use the extra deception, flies and

-fire sphere.
-Fire sphere is also useful in burning down some rooms.
+Summoning fire elementals can help with pesky elf- or dryad-inhabited forests or other flammable areas, and flies won't do much but can flank enemies (reducing their defense) and block attacks aimed at you

--   Use Strength and dexterity mushrooms when you most need a buff.
+-   Use damage mushrooms when you expect to need a buff.
 -   Don't let yourself die when you still have loads of magic options available to use.